vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-aws-airgap.md

 ## <a id="stig-fips"> </a>Air-Gapped STIG/FIPS Deployment on AWS

-For how to deploy a STIG-hardened management/FIPS cluster to an air-gapped AWS environment, see [Deploy a STIG-Hardened Management Cluster to an Airgapped AWS VPC](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-security-airgap-stig-aws.html).<_Is there a later version of this page?_>
+For how to deploy a STIG-hardened management/FIPS cluster to an air-gapped AWS environment, see [Deploy a STIG-Hardened Management Cluster to an Air-gapped AWS VPC](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-security-airgap-stig-aws.html).<_Is there a later version of this page?_>

 ## <a id=upgrade-tkg> </a>Tanzu Kubernetes Grid Upgrade